tusktenon/exercism-go/README.md

 ### Isogram

 Four different approaches with interesting performance differences.
-A good reminder that big-O analysis can be misleading when data sizes are small; a quadratic array-based solution can significantly outperform a linear hash-map-based one.
+A good reminder that big-O analysis can be misleading when data sizes are small: a quadratic array-based solution can significantly outperform a linear hash-map-based one.
+Also, one of these solutions looks like it shouldn't work for non-ASCII strings, but actually does.

 ### Strain